 Optical or Photonics Engineer

-Job Summary: Optical Communications or Photonics engineer to lead and participate in the design, development, and evaluation of novel prototype systems including optical, electrical and RF subsystems for applications in fiber optic and free-space optical communications and sensors.
-Formally document work in sponsor briefings and reports, academic journals, and conference presentations.
+As part of the Electro-Optical and Infrared Systems (EO/IR) and Technologies Group you will contribute to the research, design, development, and testing of advanced optical communications and sensor systems and instrumentation.
+The breath of these projects includes optical, electrical and RF subsystems for applications in free-space optical communications and EO/IR sensing.
+You will have opportunities to formally document work in sponsor briefings and reports, academic journals, and conference presentations.

-2. Support field integration and testing activities of prototype photonic and communication systems and sensors (15%).
+3. Support field integration and testing activities of prototype optical and photonic systems and sensors (15%).

 - Experience with optical and RF test and measurement equipment and laboratory tools

-- Familiarity with Matlab, LabVIEW, C/C and/or Python
+- Familiarity with Matlab, Python, C/C and/or LabView

 - Demonstrated ability to work independently and as part of a multi-disciplinary team